-Driving about 45 MPH there is a sudden shutter in the vehicle.
-It almost feels like running over a rough spot in the road or cattle guard.
+Driving about 45 MPH there is a sudden shudder in the vehicle.
+It almost feels like running over a rough spot in the road or a cattle guard.
 As quick as it appeared, it is gone, until the next time it occurs.

 Torque converter shudder and diagnosis

-Such a symptom is often a torque converter shudder.
-A torque converter shudder is a brief shake or shudder in the vehicle when the torque converter goes to “lock up.”
-Very often this problem is mis-diagnosed and sometimes transmissions are needlessly rebuilt as a result.
+Many people describe this feeling as running over a rough spot in the road.
+Very often the problem is a torque converter shudder.
+A torque converter shudder is a brief shake or shudder in the vehicle when internal clutches apply inside the torque converter.
+They refer to this application of clutches as "lock-up."
+Often this problem is mis-diagnosed and sometimes they needlessly rebuild transmissions as a result.

 How a torque converter lockup works

 The torque converter is a coupling between the engine and transmission of the vehicle.
 The purpose is to allow the vehicle to come to a stop, with the engine running.
+To do this something has to slip, and that is the torque converter.
 From this perspective, it acts much like an automatic clutch.

 What causes torque converter clutch problems?

-Torque converter clutch lubrication is one reason there are so many automatic transmission fluids (ATF) on the market.
+Torque converter clutch lubrication is one reason for so many automatic transmission fluids (ATF) on the market.
 Without the additives in these fluids the clutch may chatter when it engages, causing the shudder sensation.
-In time the clutch may be damaged and material from the clutch can ruin the automatic transmission.
+If allowed to chatter, we may damage the clutch.
+Material from the clutch will circulate with the fluid and can ruin the automatic transmission.
+Not replacing the automatic transmission fluid often enough may create a torque converter shudder.

-Using improper fluid, when flushing a transmission can cause a torque converter shudder among other problems.
-This is a particular problem with Honda and Ford vehicles.
+Using improper fluid, as when flushing a transmission, can cause a torque converter shudder and many other problems.
+This is a particular problem with Honda and Ford's vehicles.
+Most automatic transmission fluid contains friction modifiers to help prevent shudder.
 Time, heat and mileage cause the additives in automatic transmission fluid to become depleted.
 Without these additives, clutches may chatter and wear.
 Depleted fluid can also cause gasket and seal shrinkage, resulting in leaks.
 Ford rear-wheel drive vehicles have had a good deal of trouble with this.

 Preventing problems with a torque converter shudder

-Prevention and even repair is often as simple as a proper transmission service.
-In a proper transmission service, the fluid is drained and the transmission pan is removed.
+Prevention and even correction is often as simple as a proper transmission service.
+Most transmissions have a pan and a removable filter.
+On these vehicles, we drain the fluid and we remove the transmission pan for a proper service.
 This allows the technician to inspect the transmission for wear and broken parts.
-At this step small problems can be easily corrected, preventing major breakdowns.
+At this step, small problems can be easily corrected, preventing major breakdowns.

-A proper transmission service is very different than a transmission flush.
-With a transmission flush, clean fluid is circulated through the transmission.
-The filter is not addressed and the internal components are not inspected nor valve body bolts tightened.
+A proper transmission service is very different from a transmission flush.
+With a transmission flush, they circulate new fluid through part of the transmission.
+They do not replace the filter nor do they inspect internal components or tighten valve body bolts.

 Bigger automatic transmission problems

-If excessive material is found in the transmission pan or if the shudder persists after a proper service, the torque converter may have to be replaced.
+If we find excessive debris in the transmission pan or if the shudder persists after a proper service, we may have to replace the torque converter.
+In other cases, we might need a transmission-rebuild.
 Continuing to drive with the shudder can result in automatic transmission failure.
 When this occurs the transmission will need to be repaired, replaced or rebuilt.
 Proper automatic transmission service, at regular intervals are the best prevention.
 Let the experts at AGCO properly service your transmission.
 AGCO, it’s the way to go.